ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 {{site.data.content.rhos-deprecated-note}}

-The {{site.data.keyword.redhat_openshift_full}} for VMware® service deploys an {{site.data.keyword.redhat_openshift_notm}} cluster by using an automated deployment of the VMware SDDC (Software Defined Data Center) architecture.
+The {{site.data.keyword.redhat_openshift_full}} for VMware® service is an {{site.data.keyword.redhat_openshift_notm}} cluster by using an automated deployment of the VMware SDDC (Software Defined Data Center) architecture.
 The {{site.data.keyword.redhat_openshift_notm}} components are deployed as virtual machines (VMs) or appliances by using VMware NSX® software-defined networking.

-The {{site.data.keyword.redhat_openshift_notm}} version available for deployment is 4.15.
-{: note}

-Review the following information before you install the {{site.data.keyword.redhat_openshift_notm}} for VMware service:
-* {{site.data.keyword.redhat_openshift_notm}} for VMware cannot be installed on multiple {{site.data.keyword.vcf-auto}} instances in a multisite configuration.
-Before you install {{site.data.keyword.redhat_openshift_notm}} for VMware on an instance, verify that the service is not installed on any other instances in the multisite configuration.
-* {{site.data.keyword.redhat_openshift_notm}} for VMware is supported for {{site.data.keyword.vcf-auto-short}} instances with VMware vSphere® 7.0 and VMware NSX-T™ 3.1 or later.
-* {{site.data.keyword.redhat_openshift_notm}} for VMware is not supported for new deployments or for ordering post-deployment for {{site.data.keyword.vcf-auto-short}} with NSX-V instances with vSphere 6.7.

-Existing installations of {{site.data.keyword.redhat_openshift_notm}} for VMware can be used or deleted for vSphere 6.7 instances.

-{{site.data.content.para-promotion-services}}

 The {{site.data.keyword.redhat_openshift_notm}} cluster consists of the following components:
 * Three primary nodes